 - The NWDAF as a service consumer supports also (un)subscription to the notification of data collection events from the DCCF.

-- The CEF and the DCCF are not NF service consumers of the Ndccf_DataManagement service.
+- The CEF is not a NF service consumer of the Ndccf_DataManagement service.

+- As an NF service consumer of the Ndccf_DataManagement service, the DCCF supports requesting the transfer of a UE data subscription from source DCCF to target DCCF.

 *** 2nd Change ***